hbstraining/vue/course 1/course-notes/part-1.md

 </div>
 ```

 This is a one way binding from our Vue instance to the HTML.
-Changes to the Vue data will change the HTML, however, Vue's reactivity allows us to create two-way bindings between an `<input>` element and the Vue instance.
+Changes to the Vue data will change the HTML, however, Vue's reactivity allows us to create two-way bindings between an `<input>` element and the Vue instance as well.
 To do this, we'll use a few things, the first is a new `<input>` field, and the second is our first directive `v-model`.

 ```html
 <div id="shopping-list">